 Laughter can reduce stress and increase healing.
 By adding a rubber ducky—or several!—to your tub, you might just get some giggles.

 Why not rub-a-dub-dub with a toy that you love?

 19. Find Your Bliss in a Flotation Tank

 You may be able to find a flotation tank (also called a ‘sensory deprivation tank’ or a ‘float pod’) in a city near you.
 When you go to a high-quality place, the experience can be otherworldly!

-I floated and floated and floated….and really, I lost track of time.
+When I went to a floatation tank, I floated and floated and floated….and really, I lost track of time.

 Eventually, the music turned off and a voice piped in through the speaker to gently alert me that the flotation tank would soon open.
 The cover popped open, and I stepped out into the dim light of the room.
 I put my bathrobe back on and then went to shower off.

 There may be huge mental and physical health benefits to floating.
 Read my post Can a Float Pod Make You Happier?
 The answer is fascinating!